Andrew Urdiales: Arrest and prosecution

-Urdiales was arrested on April 23, 1997 when the police wanted to check his gun in connection to the ongoing series of murders.
+Urdiales was arrested on April 23, 1997, when the police wanted to check his gun in connection to the ongoing series of murders.
 While ballistics tests were ongoing, Urdiales made a full confession to all eight murders.
 The subsequent lab tests supported Urdiales' confession and his involvement in the murders of Ulyaki, Corum and Huber.
 In collaboration with the California police, Illinois law enforcement agencies began drafting the indictment.
 Urdiales had no rational motive and said he was agitated when the women had begged for their lives.

 On April 29, 1997, an indictment was brought against Urdiales.
 However, legal and political debates delayed the trial opening for four years.
 The question was whether Urdiales should be punished with the death penalty.
 At that time in Illinois, there was discussion as to whether the death penalty should be completely abolished.
 On April 30, 2001, the prosecutor decided to request the death penalty.
 Urdiales' trial for the murders of Ulyaki and Huber opened on April 8, 2002.
-Urdiales was found guilty of two murders on May 23, 2002 and sentenced to death seven days later on May 30, 2002.
+Urdiales was found guilty of two murders on May 23, 2002, and sentenced to death seven days later on May 30, 2002.

 Urdiales' case became a political issue for a short time.
-After a study by Northwestern University concluded that some death row inmates had been innocent, and that innocence no longer could be judicially recognized, the governor of Illinois, George Ryan, determined on January 11, 2003 that all 167 people sentenced to death in Illinois at that time would have their sentences commuted to life imprisonment.
+After a study by Northwestern University concluded that some death row inmates had been innocent, and that innocence no longer could be judicially recognized, then-Governor of Illinois, George Ryan, determined on January 11, 2003, that all 167 people sentenced to death in Illinois at that time would have their sentences commuted to life imprisonment.
 Urdiales also fell under this commutation.
 Therefore, his first death sentence was commuted.
 Subsequently, the prosecution prepared an indictment for the previously unresolved Cassandra Corum murder case.
 The process was opened on April 24, 2004.
 Urdiales, encouraged by defender Stephen Richards, changed his tactics, pleading guilty but claiming that he was mentally ill.
 Presiding Judge Harold Frobish nonetheless re-sentenced Urdiales to death on May 10, 2004.
 This death sentence – Urdiales's second – was commuted to life in prison in March 2011 when Governor Pat Quinn signed into law legislation that abolished the death penalty in Illinois.

 At this time, Urdiales was incarcerated in the Menard Correctional Center in Chester, Illinois.

 California prosecution

 Within hours of Illinois Governor Quinn's decision to commute Urdiales's death sentence in that state, prosecutors in Orange County, California sought to extradite Urdiales to be tried in California for the murders of five women in the 1980s when Urdiales was stationed at Marine Corps Base Camp Pendleton and after he was discharged from the military.

 On May 23, 2018, Urdiales was convicted in the murders of five Southern California women.
 On Wednesday, June 13, 2018, a jury rendered a death verdict for Urdiales.
 The jury deliberated for one day.
-On October 5, 2018, Urdiales was again sentenced to death, this being his third time.
+On October 5, 2018, Urdiales was sentenced to death for the third time.